-Not just a video course: a growing library of videos & examples.
-With 25 lessons available today, and more added every few months.
+A growing library of video lessons & examples.
+With 30 lessons available now, and more added every few months.

-Ideal for interface designers, UI engineers and developers who’d love to be prepared for complex front-end challenges.
+Ideal for interface designers, UI engineers and developers who’d love to be prepared for complex UX challenges.

 Chances are high that most of your customers use their mobile devices to access your digital products these days.
 Let’s see how we use devices and how we need to adjust our workflows for touch.